philippe78/tlf.labtest/README.md

 With more time availble, the acceptance test can be done also using some third party tools as Katalon

-For the first group of test, is required to create an active directory user on Azure and link it to the CRM as an application user, more details on this manual that I have written [here](htthttps://raw.githubusercontent.com/philippe78/tlf.labtest/master/CRMSolution/pictures/ad.pdfp:// "here")
+Only for the atomated tests, is required to create an active directory user on Azure and link it to the CRM as an application user, since is required the Client ID and Cient Secret.
+More details on this manual that I have written [here](htthttps://raw.githubusercontent.com/philippe78/tlf.labtest/master/CRMSolution/pictures/ad.pdfp:// "here")